spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 *  Kubernetes 1.33 and above if you want the option to apply automatic recommendations without having to restart pods (subject to [Kubernetes limitations](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/#limitations)).

 *  Vertical Pod Autoscaler project (VPA) 1.0.0 and above installed on your cluster.
-[Upgrade to version 1.4.1](https://docs.spot.io/ocean/features/) if you want the option to apply automatic recommendations without having to restart pods).
+[Upgrade to version 1.4.1](https://docs.spot.io/ocean/features/) if you want the option to apply automatic recommendations without having to restart pods.
 If the VPA is not already running on your cluster, run the following helm commands:

 ```sh